How content systems design works

 Content systems: design, development, and production.

 The Profile's capability map weights and sequences what gets built first.
 Every content system is then built and handed over as a structured, channel-agnostic folder of mostly-Markdown files, version-controlled like a codebase.
-Source content/ holds the meaning and its structure; Operations/ holds the rules that keep it reliable; Agentic context/ is added only where AI is in scope.
+Substance/ holds the canonical meaning; Structure/ makes it reusable; Governance/ keeps it reliable for people and machines, with agentic context added inside Governance where AI is in scope.

 Universal elements of a designed content system.